technical details:

 - Philbrook Lyons

 - Extra.
 He can be spotted in the last part of the film in one of the beds.
-A press photo verifies his inclusion in the cast.
+He also seems to be standing behind Buckwheat at the start of the film.
+A press photo verifies his inclusion in

 - Barbara Goodrich